 We have made contact with EarthSense who have made great strides with their Zephyr air monitor which you may have seen used in the BBC documentary “Fighting For Air”.
 They are very keen to help our campaign and have offered a fantastic low price per monitor if we are able to buy the large number we would need to measure air pollution as described above.
 AirMonitors Ltd have also offered a low price per AQMesh monitor for large numbers.

-We’ll be adding fundraising pages for schools early in 2019.
+We hope to be adding fundraising pages for schools in Sept 2019.
 Will you help with a small donation towards the cost of a local air monitor?